top of page

 6.🟠RYOKAN TORI

-Ryokan Tori is a 140year old house that provides the Traditional Ryokan experience with futons for sleeping, tea ceremony, Yukatas to wear and a Japanese hot bath.
-A two-bedroom townhouse is available to stay in for larger groups/families with its own kitchenette, garden and cedar bath.
+Ryokan Tori is a 140year old house providing a complete traditional ryokan experience with futons for sleeping, tea ceremony, yukatas to wear and a Japanese hot bath.
+A two-bedroom townhouse is available to stay in which is great for larger groups/families with its own kitchenette, garden and cedar bath.

 Max 5